 - If the user approves a prompt in Okta Verify or provides biometrics (meets NIST AAL2 requirements)

 This option requires users to prove that they’re physically present.

 - Without the user approving a prompt in Okta Verify or providing biometrics

 If you select this option and the authentication policy requires a possession factor, Okta Verify may perform certificate-based authentication, which allows users to access the resource without proving that they're physically present.
 This option doesn’t meet NIST AAL2 requirements.
 Also, if you select this option, you can't use a security question as an additional factor.

-Re-authentication frequency is This setting allows you to specify how often end users are required to re-authenticate.
+This setting allows you to specify how often end users must re-authenticate.